Login with Patreon

 Juno

-She felt weak, as if she was suffering a case of Magical Exhaustion.
-Birds were chirping somewhere in the distance.
+She felt weak, as if all the strength had drained away from her limbs.
+‘Textbook case of Magical Exhaustion,’ her mind supplied helpfully.
+Her throat felt dry, like she had swallowed a mouthful of ash.
+It tasted like it, too.
+Birds were chirping in the distance, but her ears found the noise irksome.
 Then, the memories returned with full force, and she cursed herself inwardly.

 She should have used her Portkey instead of fighting.